 - During X-Men: Messiah Complex, Bishop used Sunfire's flaming body to cauterize his severed arm.

-- Doctor Gordon is shown to have survived his wounds thanks to this technique in the final Saw movie.
+- Doctor Gordon is shown to have survived his wounds thanks to this technique in, Saw 3D, the final Saw movie.

-- Lightsabers in Star Wars appear to automatically cauterize flesh as they cut, with one exception: In A New Hope, there's a bit of blood when Obi-wan cuts off Ponda Baba's arm in the cantina (may have been a very, very minor example of Early-Installment Weirdness).
+- Lightsabers in the Star Wars franchise appear to automatically cauterize flesh as they cut, with one exception: In A New Hope, there's a bit of blood when Obi-wan cuts off Ponda Baba's arm in the cantina (may have been a very, very minor example of Early Installment Weirdness).

 - The Expanded Universe attempts to justify it by saying his species' biology is just weird like that.